thunknyc/gerbil-apropos/README.md

 gxpkg install github.com/thunknyc/gerbil-apropos
 ```

-## Useful procedures
+## Usage

+`(import :thunknyc/apropos)`

+> Imports the apropos library.

-* `apropos-re re-str [apropos-db]`
+`apropos-re re-str [apropos-db]`
-* `apropos string-or-symbol [apropos-db]`
+`apropos string-or-symbol [apropos-db]`

-These are the core procedures.
+> These are the core procedures.
 Use them to produce a list of matching
 names and modules using either a regular expression string
 (`apropos-re`) or a string or symbol (`apropos`) to match.

-* `make-apropos-db [load-path]`
+`make-apropos-db [load-path]`

-Construct a new apropos database object and return it.
+: Construct a new apropos database object and return it.

 * `current-apropos-db [new-db]`

-If evaluated with no arguments, return the current apropo database
+: If evaluated with no arguments, return the current apropo database
 object.
 If evaluated with one argument, set the current apropos
 database to `new-db`.

 * `module-exports module-name-symbol`

-Determine all exports of a module, given as a symbol
+: Determine all exports of a module, given as a symbol
 e.g. `':thunknyc/apropos`.